 Conductive hearing loss can happen any time something prevents sounds from getting across the outer and middle ear.
 A range of factors can cause this type of hearing loss in adults and children.
-Luckily, various treatments for conductive hearing loss are available.
-In most cases, audiologists can pinpoint the cause of conductive hearing loss and resolve the issue.
+Luckily, various treatments are available.
+In most cases, audiologists can pinpoint the cause and resolve the issue.

 What Causes Conductive Hearing Loss?

-According to the American Speech-Language-Hearing Association, common causes of conductive hearing loss include:
+According to the American Speech-Language-Hearing Association, common causes of this type of hearing loss include: